 Learn…Lead…Leave a Legacy

 The Emerging Leader Program (ELP) is built on the understanding and expectation that leadership can truly be learned, practiced, and utilized by all individuals.
 In fact, the program defines and is committed to the perspective that “leadership is a dynamic process of self-discovery that fosters a passionate vision, collaborative relationships, and congruency between values and actions directed at empowering positive change in our communities.”
-The ELP is a structured, self-paced program designed to strengthen your leadership knowledge and skills.
+The ELP is a structured program designed to strengthen your leadership knowledge and skills.
 In completing the program, you will experience opportunities that foster your self-discovery, promote collaborative relationships, and emphasize empowering communities.
-Upon completion, you will be recognized at the Annual Student Awards Banquet with a certificate of completion, notation on your official academic transcript, an official leadership development transcript for your job portfolio, and an ELP medallion, cords and service pin to display proudly at graduation.
-Perhaps more importantly, you will have further developed the qualities and skills that are needed to be successful, to create a better community, to empower others, and to leave a positive legacy.

 Benefits of Participation in the Emerging Leader Program

-Structure: The ELP provides you with structured requirements that guarantee the growth and development of comprehensive leadership skills.
-After completing the program, you will receive recognition and awards at the annual YSU Student Awards Banquet.
+Structure: The ELP provides you with structured requirements that guarantee the growth and development of comprehensive leadership skills over the course of one academic year.
+After completing the program, you will receive recognition and awards at the annual YSU Awards Banquet.

-Support: As an Emerging Leader, you will be guided by the ELP Graduate Assistant (GA).
-The GA will be in continuous contact through email and social networking about upcoming events and will keep track of your progress.
+Support: As an Emerging Leader, you will be matched with an Emerging Leader Graduate Assistant, Becca Wolke, who will assist you on your leadership journey.
 In addition, you will have an opportunity to develop a leadership network with other students participating in the program.

 Skills: The ELP will provide you with an opportunity to build the skills that are in demand by prospective employers and community organizations.
 Your leadership development experience will help you build knowledge and skills that will contribute to your success in your career, in your relationships, and in your community.